-Bank Owned Waterfront Homes
+Bank Owned Waterfront Homes in Florida

 Since the burst of the housing bubble, the nation as a whole has watched real estate values tumble back to the late 80's and early 90's.

 Florida, a state heavily dependant on tourism, was one of the hardest hit during the recession.

 As the tourism dollars dissipated, unemployment rates began to rise, builders stopped building, developers went bankrupt, and foreclosure filings were reaching the hundreds of thousands.

 This sounds like it was Florida's demise, but I have to say that we are still alive and well.
 We have experienced increased sales volumes, lower inventories, and a stabilization of home values across the state.
 International buyers who have held out in recent years are once again acquiring properties and statistics now show that more people are moving into the state rather than moving out.

 Real estate, like the stock market, operates in a periodic cycle.